matrix-org/synapse/docs/usage/configuration/config_documentation.md

 This option specifies a PEM-encoded X509 certificate for TLS.
 This certificate, as of Synapse 1.0, will need to be a valid and verifiable certificate, signed by a recognised Certificate Authority.
+Defaults to none.

 Be sure to use a `.pem` file that includes the full certificate chain including any intermediate certificates (for instance, if using certbot, use `fullchain.pem` as your certificate, not `cert.pem`).

 Example configuration:
 ```